 Beatrice Brunner possessed a high-standing mediumistic ability already as a child.
 This ability was only actively developed in adulthood, however, when she began to deal with questions of faith together with her spiritually-interested husband, Arthur Brunner.
 In need of enlightenment from a higher source about the fundamental questions of existence, Beatrice and Arthur Brunner succeeded in finding like-minded friends and managed to establish a connection with the spiritual world in this small circle.
 In 1947, a spirit who introduced himself to listeners with the name Joseph spoke through the medium of Beatrice Brunner for the first time; he was to become their loyal spiritual teacher for the next 35 years.
 October 23, 1948, when spirit-teacher Joseph spoke in front of a larger circle of listeners for the first time, is held as the foundation date of the community.

 Already in its first years, the community experienced a great development.
 As early as 1950, the weekly lectures with medium Beatrice Brunner took place in the large hall of Zurich's Academy of Music.
 Toward the end of her work, audience numbers had grown to such an extent that, for major Christian festivals, services were held in Zurich’s Tonhalle or Kongresshaus.

 In the autumn of 1983, Beatrice Brunner returned to the world beyond after a brief illness at the age of 73.
 Until a few months before her death, she worked as the deep-trance medium for the community.
 In terms of its duration, scope, and the continuity of lectures, her 35-year mediumistic activity is unique.
-In some 2,400 German-language lectures, comprehensive instruction in Christian spirituality was given through Beatrice Brunner.
+In over 2,000 German-language lectures, comprehensive instruction in Christian spirituality was given through Beatrice Brunner.
 Most of these addresses, each lasting between sixty and ninety minutes, are stored on video or audiotape and are today replayed at services held by GL Zürich, as well as being published in several book series and the journals Geistige Welt and The Spiritual World.